DJSeb/kernel-shark-sebanek-gh-mirror/KS_fork/Modifications/topology-views.md

 ### Creating a topology configuration

-NUMA TV introduces a new widget in KernelShark's widgets library, which is a dialog window, where view type and topology file path may be specified.
+TopoViews introduces a new widget in KernelShark's widgets library, which is a dialog window, where view type and topology file path may be specified.

 If changes are applied through this dialog, the context is asked to add a